-The Utah Black Bear Management Plan will direct black bear management statewide for a period of twelve years (2011-2023).
+The Utah Black Bear Management Plan will direct black bear management statewide for a period of twelve years (2023-2035).
 Over the life of the plan, four three-year harvest recommendation cycles will be presented to the Utah Wildlife Board for approval.
-In 2017, six years after the plan has been adopted, an evaluation of key objectives will occur, primarily those associated with the population management system.
-During 2023, this document will be reviewed, management progress will be evaluated and an updated management plan will be written and presented to the Utah Wildlife Board for approval.
+In 2029, six years after the plan has been adopted, an evaluation of key objectives will occur, primarily those associated with the population management system.
+However, earlier reviews and updates may be needed in response to new scientific information.
+Similarly, an additional evaluation may be necessary after the first six years.
+In all cases, this document will be reviewed, management progress will be evaluated, and an updated management plan will be written and presented to the Utah Wildlife Board for approval in 2035.